i14sailing/pixel-preview-cloud-functions/README.md

 I use a cloud function for that which can be easily "hooked onto" a google storage bucket belonging to the same project.

 All cloud function endpoints are located within `main.py`.
-One can test the implementation locally using `main_text.py` but has to include a valid `service-account.json` within the same directory.
+You can test the implementation locally using `main_test.py` but has to include a valid `service-account.json` from GCP within the same directory.

 <br/>